Career Outlook

 Position titles of graduates for both concentrations may include design engineer, test engineer, project engineer, plant engineer, quality control engineer, process engineer, energy adviser, consulting engineer and environmental engineer.
 Starting salaries are among the highest of all college graduates and are comparable to those in other fields of engineering.
 Recent starting salaries range from $55,000 to $75,000 per year with an average of $60,000 per year.
 The placement of graduates has been at or near 100 percent for many years.

-Career opportunities for graduates in agricultural engineering are numerous and diverse.
+Career opportunities for graduates in agricultural and biosystems engineering are numerous and diverse.
 Graduates are employed by companies and agencies that:

 • design, develop, test and manufacture agricultural power and machine systems;

-• develop electrical and electronic applications for agricultural problems.
+• develop electrical and electronic applications for agricultural processing, and natural resources problems.

 • design and manage irrigation, drainage, and agricultural waste management systems.

-Graduates with a biosystems engineering concentration may also pursue an advanced degree in engineering, medicine, veterinary medicine, management or law.
+Graduates with an agricultural and biosystems engineering degree may also pursue an advanced degree in engineering, medicine, veterinary medicine, business, management or law.

 Scholarships

 Several Departmental, College of Engineering, and NDSU scholarships are competitively awarded to students in the ABEN program each spring.
-There are scholarships for freshmen who apply for the ABEN program.
-The departmental scholarships range in value from about $500 to $4,000.
+There are scholarships for freshmen who apply to the ABEN program.
+The departmental scholarships range in value from about $500 to $4,500.
 Scholastic achievement, financial need and extracurricular activities are considered.
 Scholarships are provided by industry, faculty and alumni.

 Extra-Curricular Activities

 Varied extracurricular programs are available to students majoring in Agricultural and Biosystems Engineering.
-Students are involved with the International ¼ Scale Tractor Student Design Competition, North Dakota Student Engineering Branch of the American Society of Agricultural and Biological Engineers, and the Society of Women Engineers.
+Students are involved with the International ¼ Scale Tractor Student Design Competition, Bison Antique Tractor Club, and the Society of Women Engineers.

 A Well-Equipped Teaching Facility